Consensys/quorum-examples/README.md

 # Quorum Examples

-This repository contains scripts for advanced deployment and connection to the Quorum Platform.
+## ⚠️ Project Deprecation Notice ⚠️

+quorum-examples will be deprecated on July 11th 2022, from when we will stop supporting the project.

+From now on, we encourage all users to use to [quorum-dev-quickstart](https://github.com/ConsenSys/quorum-dev-quickstart) which is a similar tool offering extra compatibility with Quorum products, in particular Hyperledger Besu and Orchestrate.

+We will continue to support quorum-examples in particular fixing bugs until the end of July 2022.

+If you have any questions or concerns, please reach out to the ConsenSys protocol engineering team on [#Discord](https://chat.consensys.net) or by [email](mailto:quorum@consensys.net).

 ## Usage notice

-This project is meant for advanced Quorum users (mainly Quorum contributors) who are already familiar with Quorum deployments and who are looking for some advanced configurations for their network.
+This project is meant for Quorum users (mainly Quorum contributors) who are already familiar with Quorum deployments and who are looking for some configurations for their network.

 If you have a limited experience with Quorum, or if you are looking to start a Quorum network for some testing purposes then you should instead use our [quorum-dev-quickstart](https://github.com/ConsenSys/quorum-dev-quickstart).